Esri/developer-support/web-js/populate-dgrid-with-query-results/README.md

 This sample is been a combination of multiple samples.
 The workflow of the sample is as follows
 	1. This takes a user selected point.
 	2. It selects the parcel layer
-	3. Buffers the parcel layer for 200 feets
+	3. Buffers the parcel layer by 200 feets
 	4. Selects buildings that intersect buffer.
 	5. Populates attribute data for the selected records in the DGrid.